-The locking menu has three parts: This Section, All Sections, and Settings.
+The locking menu has three parts: This Page, All Pages, and Settings.

-Let's start with the All Sections menu.
-Here's where you can determine the default behavior for all the sections across your doc.
-Not to worry, you can always customize behavior for each individual section too.
+Let's start with the All Pages menu.
+Here's where you can determine the default behavior for all the pages across your doc.
+Not to worry, you can always customize behavior for each individual pages too.
 You'll have three choices:

 - Full control: This option means that Editors and above will be able to take all actions inside your doc.
 This includes adding, deleting, and configuring objects like tables, views, buttons, and controls.

 - Interact only: Here, you can toggle on and off the various activities editors should be able to perform without needing the ability to unlock the doc.